 Therefore, to ensure consistency of bending angle along the entire length of the workpiece, a crowning system needs to be introduced in the press brake.

 Why does press brake need mechanical crowning system?

-As mentioned above, when the press brake bends the workpiece, due to its own structural characteristics, under the action of bending force, the upper and lower beams will produce deflection deformation, which will lead to excessive deviation of the bending angle of the workpiece in the full-length direction.
+As mentioned above, when the press brake bends the workpiece, the upper and lower beams, due to their structural characteristics, undergo deflection deformation under the bending force.
+This can lead to excessive deviation of the bending angle of the workpiece in the full-length direction.

 - Hydraulic crowning system

 1. Hydraulic crowning system